 Have notebooks, papers, pencils or markers or pen around the house.
 Try to do a writing session with your toddler every other day.
 Let your child scribble – not on the walls, of course! – and for that, you have to keep easel, papers, notebooks in your child’s reach.

 I learned this hack when my second born was about to turn two.
 And trust me, it makes a lot of difference.
-She is not even three, and she can write the letter A.
+She is not even three, and she can write a few letters.

 Make sure every marker, paints, and pencils are washable.